Frequently Asked Questions

 Baptist Village has many life enrichment opportunities scheduled for residents.
 You are free to participate whenever you please.
-Learning centers, gardening and out-of-town trips are available, to name a few.
+Health and wellness, gardening and out-of-town trips are available, to name a few.

 Can I have friends and relatives over to visit?
 What about overnight guests?

 Absolutely!
 Your guests are always welcome to visit you.
 Overnight guests may stay with you in your home or rent a furnished guest apartment – call the Village near you to learn more about rates.